Posts

 Image

 Ash Cave Fire Tower, Hocking State Forest built 1934, 80 feet tall The year of 2023, we found ourselves walking up 2 fire towers, I do believe and I think I am done with them ...they are hard on your legs, wow!!
-Make you knees hurt as well.
+Make your knees hurt as well.
 A real weak feeling, I did get a bit nervous ...heights never bugged me as a kid ... scary times or at least nervous!!!!
 Because that ...
 I did share all photos, because I truly didn't know how many we got ...
 I left it up to Bryan ...he took them ... lol!!
 Are you a fan of HEIGHTS??
 Thanks for braving the walk with us ...Have a blast.
 Till next time ...take care.
 Beth ( ;